 “I don’t need to read my medical records.
 I talked to my doctor and I know what she thinks.”

 Please read this right now.
-You may be very glad you did.

 “I am the very best person to improve my application.
 If I am genuinely disabled, it is possible to get approved.”